-The British Institute of Interior Design (BIID) has announced its merger with the Interior Design Association (IDA) with the aim to create ‘one leading body for interior design’.
+The British Institute of Interior Design (BIID) has announced its merger with the Interior Design Association (IDA).
+The move’s aim is to create ‘one leading body for interior design’.

-It is hoped that by merging the two bodies’ members and expertise, there will be greater opportunities to champion the values of interior design both nationally and internationally, set professional standards, promote best practice and stimulate learning and debate.
+It is hoped merging the two bodies’ members and expertise will create greater opportunities to champion the values of interior design – both nationally and internationally – set professional standards, promote best practice, and stimulate learning and debate.

-As a member of the Construction Industry Council, the BIID already takes part in government consultations, advising on new policy and legislation and earlier this year introduced its Professional Pathway qualification in an effort to ‘offer a more structured route from interior design education to professional practice’.
+As a member of the Construction Industry Council, the BIID already takes part in government consultations, advising on new policy and legislation.
+Earlier this year it introduced its Professional Pathway qualification, in an effort to ‘offer a more structured route from interior design education to professional practice’.
 The Pathway is made up of five modules: Design Process; Communication and Presentation; Construction and Materials; Professional Practice and Final Project, all to be completed while candidates are working as interior designers.

 Leon cites the launch of the Professional Pathway as the ‘catalyst’ for the merger.
 ‘The IDA had already agreed to endorse the Professional Pathway as it would set a benchmark of professionalism in the industry,’ Leon confirms.
 ‘We realised that we were already effectively working together, so a merger seemed to be the most sensible and logical next step forward.’

-The BIID, which is the government-recognised institute for professionals working in the interior design industry, has around 2,000 members which will now combine with the current IDA membership made up of companies rather than individual designers.
+The BIID, which is the government-recognised institute for professionals working in the interior design industry, has around 2,000 members.
+They will now combine with the current IDA membership made up of companies rather than individual designers.

-The IDA launched in 2009 as a business association to represent designers working in the commercial sector while the roots of the BIID go back to 1966 and the establishment of the Interior Decorators and Designers Association.
-It became known as the British Interior Design Association (BIDA) in 2001 and changed name again to the British Institute of Interior Design in 2009, to reflect its newly awarded Institute status, granted by the Secretary of State.
-There have been 12 presidents since 2000 with Sue Timney currently at the helm.
+The IDA launched in 2009 as a business association to represent designers working in the commercial sector, while the roots of the BIID go back to 1966 and the establishment of the Interior Decorators and Designers Association.
+It became known as the British Interior Design Association (BIDA) in 2001 and, in 2009, changed its name again to the British Institute of Interior Design to reflect its newly awarded Institute status, granted by the Secretary of State.
+There have been 12 presidents since 2000, with Sue Timney currently at the helm.